 Some businesses prioritise stability, while others prefer flexibility to respond to market conditions.

-Energy procurement can be complex, particularly for businesses without a structured approach or clear visibility over their contracts and usage.
+Energy procurement can be complex, particularly for businesses without a structured approach or clear visibility of their contracts and usage.

 Businesses often face challenges such as: